What's the timetable?

 area by commercial divers suggest the floor is very hard and made up of either bare

-poor in the channel.
+extremely poor, or zero, in the main channel.

 top

-Will the turbines rust rapidly
+Will the turbines rust rapidly in sea water?

 All materials corrode to varying degrees.
-A highly corrosive combination
+A highly corrosive combination is the

 top

-Turbine rotors turn slowly to a maximum of six revolutions a minute
+Turbine rotors turn slowly at about six revolutions a minute and are shielded.
+The

-and are shielded.
-The speed of the rotors depends upon the speed of the current
+speed of the rotors depends upon the speed of the current and the pitch of the turbine

-and the pitch of the turbine blades.
-A turbine with a blade radius of nine metres
+blades.
+A turbine with a blade radius of nine metres has a space between successive

-has a space between successive rotating blade tips of about 11 meters.
-Marine mammals
+rotating blade tips of about 11 meters.
+Marine mammals and fish sense and avoid

-and fish sense and avoid obstacles (Southern Right whale, NZ sea lion, orca and
+obstacles (Southern Right whale, NZ sea lion, orca and dolphin).
+Dolphins are agile,

-dolphin).
-Dolphins are agile, communicative, have excellent eye sight and echolocation.
+communicative, have excellent eye sight and echolocation.
+Crest believes the risks

-Crest believes the risks are minimal for dolphins.
-The turbines will provide new
+are minimal for dolphins.
+The turbines will provide new areas for fish and other

-areas for fish and other life in the harbour mouth.
-Sharks, rays and skates are
+life in the harbour mouth.
+Sharks, rays and skates are also important and although

-also important and although many people think they are slow and unresponsive, they
+many people think they are slow and unresponsive, they show remarkable agility and

-show remarkable agility and power to move fast when necessary.
+power to move fast when necessary.

-sandbars surrounding the harbour mouth.
+surrounding the harbour mouth.

-See the NZ Department of Conservation guide to marine mammals for
+See the NZ Department of Conservation guide to marine mammals for more information,

 top